 - Try new recipes: Make every meal delicious and exciting by trying new recipes.
 The more you enjoy your food, the less you will feel hungry.

 - Healthy alternatives: Make sure you substitute unhealthy food with healthy options as much as possible.
-If you crave sweets or cakes, then have a fruit.
+If you crave sweets or cakes, then have fruit.
 When you crave beverages, drink fresh lime water or coconut water instead of a caffeinated beverage.
 You can choose dark chocolate instead of milk chocolate.

 - Get your essential fatty acid requirement: Flax oil or fish oil supplements are believed to reduce food cravings significantly.